v-cakoll/docs.pl-pl/docs/csharp/programming-guide/concepts/linq/how-to-query-for-duplicate-files-in-a-directory-tree-linq.md

         // Change the root drive or folder if necessary.
         string startFolder = @"c:\program files\Microsoft Visual Studio 9.0\Common7";

-        // Make the the lines shorter for the console display
+        // Make the lines shorter for the console display
         int charsToSkip = startFolder.Length;

         // Take a snapshot of the file system.